theguilleoc/EnergyEconomyInsights/README.md

-# 🌍 Energy economy insights
+# 🌍 **Energy Economy Insights**

 ## 🛠️ Overview
-Welcome to **EnergyEconomyInsights**, a project designed to unlock the secrets behind global energy trends, economic growth, and sustainability 🌱.
-By diving into datasets from the **United Nations**, **World Bank**, and **Scimago Journal Rankings**, we uncover insights that help shape a cleaner, more efficient future. 💡✨
+Welcome to **Energy Economy Insights**, a project designed to uncover the intricate connections between global energy trends, economic growth, and sustainability 🌱.
+By exploring datasets from the **United Nations**, the **World Bank**, and the **Scimago Journal Rankings**, this initiative empowers you with valuable perspectives that guide the creation of a cleaner, more efficient future. 💡✨

 ## 🚀 Key Features